 Interstate 155 provides a cut off between the I-74 corridor at Peoria and the I-55 corridor north from Springfield.
-The linear freeway travels a rural route north from the Lincoln area to Morton, replacing the old alignment of Illinois 121.
+The linear freeway travels a rural route north from the Lincoln area to Morton, replacing the old alignment of Illinois Route 121.

 An $86.6 million capital investment reconstructed Interstate 74 at both I-155 and adjacent Morton Avenue (Exit 102).
 The work zone upgraded I-74 between west of Pleasant Hill Road and west of Main Street and I-155 north of the Birchwood interchange.
 Work effecting I-155 improved the geometry of the trumpet interchange with I-74 and lowered Interstate 74 to grade level through the exchange, with new overpasses built for I-155.
 Construction commenced on April 1, 2013.2

-The I-74 and I-155 Improvement Project was forecast to run through summer 2015,2 but continued through fall 2016.
+The I-74 and I-155 Improvement Project was forecast to run through Summer 2015,2 but continued to October 2016.
 Ramps between I-155 north and I-74 west and from I-74 west to I-155 south reopened on November 14, 2015.3

 South End – Lincoln, Illinois

 - “31-mile Superhighway Opens After 30-Year Drive for Safer Road.”
 Journal Star (Peoria, IL), October 30, 1992.

 - “Governor Quinn Announces $86 Million Capital Investment to Reconstruct I-74 and I-155 Interchange.”
 Office of the Governor – Patt Quinn, press release.
 March 28, 2013.

 - “I-74/I-155 Ramps Reopening.”
 Office of the Governor – Bruce Rauner, press release.
 November 12, 2015.